akocabas/deep-reinforcement-learning/p2_continuous-control/REPORT.md

 The agent was able to solve the environment, achieving an average score of +30 over 100 consecutive episodes.
 The training progress took ca. 300 episodes.

-The agent's performance fluctuated initially but showed improvement over time as it learned to keep the end-effector in the target location.

 The trained agent can be visualized by running the `Continuous_Control_test.ipynb` notebook.

 ## Conclusion